-Which Industries Report the Most Relationship Problems?
+Which Industries Are Reporting the Most and Least Relationship Problems?

-How do different industries compare in terms of reports of relationship problems?
-Since Shepell fgi tracks EAP accesses for over 40 industries, Chi-Squared Automatic Interaction Detection (CHAID) was used to classify industries into a smaller number of segments on the basis of similar reports of relationship problems.
-Again, 24% of all EAP accesses for the total sample were associated with combined relationship problems.
+How do different industries compare in terms of relationship problems on the part of their employees?
+Since WarrenShepell tracks EAP accesses for over 40 industries, Chi-Squared Automatic Interaction Detection (CHAID) was used to classify these industries into a smaller number of segments that were similar in employee reports of relationship problems.
+Again, 24% of all EAP accesses for the total sample were associated with a composite of relationship problems.

-- The industries that showed the highest rate of employee relationship problems were Associations, Automotive, Oil & Gas, Unions, and Internet (31% of their accesses). - The industries that showed the second highest rate of employee relationship problems were Aerospace & Aircraft, Agriculture, Education, Entertainment, Municipal & Public Sectors, Real Estate, and Utilities/Hydro (28% of their accesses). - The industries that showed the lowest rate of employee relationship problems were Advertising, Communications & Media, Cosmetics, Legal, and Religious Organizations (20% of their accesses).
+• The groups and industries that showed the highest rate of employee relationship problems were Associations, Automotive, Entertainment, Unions, and Construction (30% of their accesses).

+• The groups and industries that showed the second highest rate of employee relationship problems were Education, Municipal & Public Sectors, Utilities/Hydro, Agriculture, Chemical, and Hardware/Software (27% of their accesses).

+• The industries that showed the lowest rate of employee relationship problems were Communications/Media, Advertising, Religious Organizations, Cosmetics, and Internet (19% of their accesses).

-There are similarities among industries within these segments (e.g., labour in the first, not-for-profit in the second, communications in the third).
-This may suggest that there are reliable individual (e.g., attraction and selection) and/or organizational factors (e.g., job characteristics, culture) that bear on the quality of relationships for employees within these industries.
+There are similarities among industries within these segments (e.g., labor in the first, not-for-profit in the second, communications in the third).
+This suggests that there are reliable individual (e.g., attraction, selection) and/or organizational factors (e.g., job characteristics, culture) that bear on the quality of relationships for employees within these industries.
 This enables EAPs to tailor their services to particular types of organizational clients.
 These findings also suggest that there may be opportunities for EAP client organizations to work with one another to transfer HR best practices to promote healthy relationships among employees.